anotherk1nd/singularity-admindocs/quickstart.rst

 | You can however disable SUID support **iff** (if and only if) you do
   not need to use the default Singularity image file format and if your kernel supports user namespaces and you choose to use user namespaces.

-| note: as of the time of this writing, the user namespace is rather
+.. note:: as of the time of this writing, the user namespace is rather buggy
-  buggy

 ALLOW PID NS (boolean, default=’yes’)